unprll-project/unprll/README.md

 #### On Windows:

-Binaries for Windows are built on Windows using the MinGW toolchain within [MSYS2 environment](https://www.msys2.org).
-The MSYS2 environment emulates a POSIX system.
+Binaries for Windows are built on GNU/Linux using the depends toolchain.
 The toolchain runs within the environment and *cross-compiles* binaries that can run outside of the environment as a regular Windows application.

-**Preparing the build environment**

-* Download and install the [MSYS2 installer](https://www.msys2.org), either the 64-bit or the 32-bit package, depending on your system.
-* Open the MSYS shell via the `MSYS2 Shell` shortcut
-* Update packages using pacman:

-        pacman -Syuu

-* Exit the MSYS shell using Alt+F4
-* Edit the properties for the `MSYS2 Shell` shortcut changing "msys2_shell.bat" to "msys2_shell.cmd -mingw64" for 64-bit builds or "msys2_shell.cmd -mingw32" for 32-bit builds
-* Restart MSYS shell via modified shortcut and update packages again using pacman:

-        pacman -Syuu
+**Building**

-* Install dependencies:
+* Install the MinGW-w64 toolchain for your respective distribution.

-    To build for 64-bit Windows:

-        pacman -S mingw-w64-x86_64-toolchain make mingw-w64-x86_64-cmake mingw-w64-x86_64-boost mingw-w64-x86_64-openssl mingw-w64-x86_64-zeromq mingw-w64-x86_64-libsodium mingw-w64-x86_64-hidapi

-    To build for 32-bit Windows:

-        pacman -S mingw-w64-i686-toolchain make mingw-w64-i686-cmake mingw-w64-i686-boost mingw-w64-i686-openssl mingw-w64-i686-zeromq mingw-w64-i686-libsodium mingw-w64-i686-hidapi

-* Open the MingW shell via `MinGW-w64-Win64 Shell` shortcut on 64-bit Windows or `MinGW-w64-Win64 Shell` shortcut on 32-bit Windows.
-Note that if you are running 64-bit Windows, you will have both 64-bit and 32-bit MinGW shells.

-**Cloning**

 * To git clone, run:

         git clone --recursive https://github.com/unprll-project/unprll.git

-**Building**

 * Change to the cloned directory, run:

         cd unprll

-* If you would like a specific [version/tag](https://github.com/unprll-project/unprll/tags), do a git checkout for that version. eg. 'v0.13.0.0'.
+* If you would like a specific [version/tag](https://github.com/unprll-project/unprll/tags), do a git checkout for that version. eg. 'v0.1.0.0'.
 If you dont care about the version and just want binaries from master, skip this step:

-        git checkout v0.13.0.4
+        git checkout v0.11.0.0

 * If you are on a 64-bit system, run: